tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 ## Workflow Overview

-The script assumes two sibling directories:
+You provide the script with two directories when running commands:

-- `work/` - contains your regular Git projects that you actively develop in.
+- A **work root** (`--work-root`) that contains your canonical Git repositories.
-- `staging/` - contains throwaway staging copies managed by this script.
+- A **staging root** (`--staging-root`, defaults to the directory containing this script) that holds throwaway staging copies.

 When you run `clone`, the script:

-1. Ensures the target project inside `work/` exists, is clean, and is on a branch that also exists on the remote (default remote name is `origin`).
+1. Ensures the target project inside the work root exists, is clean, and is on a branch that also exists on the remote (default remote name is `origin`).
-2. Creates (or replaces with `--force`) a matching repository under `staging/`, adds the same remote, fetches the branch, and checks it out.
+2. Creates (or replaces with `--force`) a matching repository under the staging root, adds the same remote, fetches the branch, and checks it out.
 3. Records the mapping in `.staging_sync.json` so future syncs can find the right source and destination.